drbean/curriculum/speaking/test/general/splash.md

 }

 #content {
-  flex: 0 0 240px;
+  flex: 0 0 360px;
 }
 </style>

 <div id="container">
   <div id="content">
-Upload your responses to TOEIC® tests on youtube!
+Do TOEIC® Speaking tests!

-Do quizzes about test content!
+Do quizzes about TOEIC® Speaking tests!

 And more!